Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

   - Redirect link to confirm donation (variable "donation level" in sessionStorage: no popup if recurrely donating, no popup during x time if single donation, popup if not)
 - [ ] "Export All Threads": into as a zip file.
 - [ ] "Export All Threads": Modal when export is finished or stopped (with stats + CTA review/donation)
+- [ ] Open a form when uninstalled to ask for feedback
 - [ ] (Copy the last response to the clipboard when clicking on the extension icon (instead of the entire response) )
       - Phind Search : click on the copy button
       - Phind Pair : export the last answer div